Back

 Opt for Electron.js for a desktop app.
 This will allow you to build a cross-platform product compatible with MacOS and Windows with one development team.

-If you are ready to start your pharmacy app development, consider the steps highlighted below.
-The approach is based on our 8-years experience in app development and over 300 completed projects.
+If you are ready to start your medicine delivery development, consider the steps highlighted below.
+The approach is based on our 8-year experience in app development and over 300 completed projects.

-The first step on the path to a pharma app development is to decide which of the popular apps will be your points of reference.
-Feel free to use the experience of similar products: find tips, notice UX hacks and features from other online pharmacy apps.
+The first step on the path to pharma app development is to decide which of the popular apps will be your points of reference.
+Feel free to use the experience of similar products: find tips, and notice UX hacks and features from other online pharma apps.
 Try to define your product goals and focus on the needs of your target audience.

-We recommend starting your healthcare app development with an MVP, minimum viable product.
+We recommend starting your healthcare app development with an MVP, a minimum viable product.
 This is a basic version of your pharmacy app that will help to quickly test your idea on the market at minimum expense.
-Make a list of key features you got from the previous market analysis to create a vision for your product.
-You can also use the must-have features that we mentioned in the article.
+Make a list of key features from your previous market analysis to create a vision for your product.
+You can also use the must-have features that we mentioned earlier in the article.

-There are 3 ways to hire a development team: outsourcing, freelancing, and in-house.
+There are 3 ways of an app development company: outsourcing, freelancing, and in-house.
 We recommend outsourcing as it will save you time and money.

 Choose a provider with relevant experience.
 It is better to choose an agency that has already implemented similar projects and knows the features and limitations of the healthcare application development process.